mistersingh179/sidekik/notes/step8.md

 - pending tx via metamask did not show spinner while tx was being mined
 - slow with whole directory loaded in
 - ignore blank `[]` abi's when parsing. shows lots empty items when parsing complete directories
+- two files with same name cause clash of keys
+- when names are same it keeps reading over & over
+- unable to use on brave
+- show message asking to use chrome ✅
+  - when shield is on, it wont talk to localhost
+  - showOpenFilePicker does not work
+  - showDirectoryPicker does not work
+  - disable buttons which won't work

 ## bugs from silvertongue
 - bytes can be set with empty value & internally uses 0x ✅